Alexandros-A-P/Commodity-Suite-in-Python/README.md

 https://github.com/Alexandros-A-P/Commodity-Suite-in-Python/blob/main/PART1_getting_data_Closing.ipynb

 'PART2_Log_returns.ipynb' is the next step is to calculate log returns from Closing prices which is a useful step towards transforming financial data followed by ADF (Stationarity) testing to assess the eligability of log return data as an approriate metric.
-Finally, some distributive properties can be explored before moving on to the next step, which is assessing VaR using historic and paramteric methods.
+Finally, some distributive properties can be explored before moving on to the next step, which is assessing volatility using the ARCH/GARCH family of models.

 https://github.com/Alexandros-A-P/Commodity-Suite-in-Python/blob/main/PART2_Log_returns.ipynb